 How we are keeping your children safe online

-We will be continuously reminding your children about E-Safety at school through our PSHE curriculum, the IT curriculum and also in assemblies.
+We continuously remind children of the importance of safe and responsible use of the Internet at school - through our PSHE curriculum, the computing curriculum and also during assemblies.

 The 'Think U Know' website aims to make online parenting simple.
 Click the logo below for practical tips and simple guidance.

 Reporting to CEOP